 Even if you know how to teach your puppy their basic commands, group classes are a fantastic way to socialize your new puppy.
 Most training classes require all the puppies in the class to have at least their second set of shots.
 So, it is one of the few places they can interact with puppies their age in a safe manner.
 Plus, there will be a trainer there to help teach you about canine body language and appropriate play.
 Besides the social aspect of it, group classes also help teach your puppy to pay attention to you during distracting times.

 While it’s a rewarding feeling to come home to an excited dog, a calm hello and goodbye will teach your puppy that being alone isn’t a big deal.
 You may also feel special having your puppy follow you from room to room.
-However, these behaviors can transition into separation anxiety if they never learn how to be on their own.
+However, these behaviours can transition into separation anxiety if they never learn how to be on their own.
 Set up a puppy proof room or kennel where your puppy can have some alone time, then start with small steps.
 Five minutes of you in the other room is a good place to start; wait until your puppy is quiet, then calmly let them out of their room/kennel.
 If your pup has a hard time settling on their own at first, giving them a stuffed Kong can help distract them and reward them for their alone time.

 Take lots of photos!